 Helianthemum (rock rose)

 Alternatively, you can plant or build a windbreak.
 It’s possible to make them out of artificial solutions but in my experience, these don’t work so well because the wind will just fall over it, rather than being broken.
 So, you’ll need something semi-permeable.

 A suitable semi-permeable barrier can be made from shrubs or trees that filter the wind, only letting around 40%-30% of the wind to pass through.
 You need plants that are strong rooted.

 I’d suggest using wind-tolerant trees and shrubs to make a shelter belt.
-Use the following trees and shrubs that withstand wind quite well and are strong enough to limit the amount of breeze entering the garden.
+The following trees and shrubs withstand wind quite well and are strong enough to limit the amount of breeze entering the garden.
 You may still need to plant tough plants behind the windbreak, but they should develop and withstand even better!

 Trees suitable for a windbreak

 Shrubs suitable for a windbreak

 When planting your windbreak, be mindful of the fact that it can spoil the view, or cause shade where you don’t want it, so be sure to take these things into consideration when planning.